 No, we never charge a fee, but you must qualify for our services.
 You may have to pay a court filing fee or other costs associated with litigation.

-Our offices are located in Las Vegas, two in Reno, Elko, Carson City, and Yerington.
+Our offices are located in Las Vegas, Reno, Elko, and Carson City.
 The addresses and phone numbers are:

 Las Vegas Office